 - BI essay on Procedural Justice

 - BI essay on Backlash

 - BI essay on Persuasion

 Have you ever been faced with an uncivil opponent who tempted you to respond in an uncivil way--but you didn't?
-Tell us what you did, and how it worked out!
-How can we encourage civility in this era of severe incivility?
-(Answer below in the comment field, but in order to do that you need to be registered as a MBI Discussant.)
+What did you do?
+How did it work out?
+And how can we encourage civility in this era of severe incivility?
+Answer in an email, and we'll post your answer here!